thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 } Certificate;
 ~~~

-As per [RFC7250](https://datatracker.ietf.org/doc/html/rfc7250), the client will send a list of certificate types in endpoint_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the EncryptedExtensions message.
-Note that there is no requirement for the negotiated value to be the same in client_certificate_type and server_certificate_type extensions sent in the same message.
-Client and server can use different means of authentication as long as the other endpoint is able to verify that specific type of certificate.
+As per [RFC7250](https://datatracker.ietf.org/doc/html/rfc7250), the client will send a list of certificate types in ``[endpoint]_certificate_type`` extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the ``EncryptedExtensions`` message.
+Note that there is no requirement for the negotiated value to be the same in ``client_certificate_type`` and ``server_certificate_type`` extensions sent in the same message.
+Client and server can use different certificate types as long as the peer is able to verify that specific type of certificate.

 # did_methods extension

-This section defines the did_methods extension, used as part of an extended TLS 1.3 handshake when VC certificate type is used.
+This section defines the ``did_methods`` extension, used as part of an extended TLS 1.3 handshake when ``VC`` certificate type is used.
 This extension contains a list of DID Methods an endpoint supports, i.e. a set of DLTs an endpoint can interact with to resolve the peer's DID.
-A client MUST send this extension in the extended ClientHello only when it indicates VC support in the server_certificate_type extension.
-The server MUST send this extension in a CertificateRequest message only if it specified VC as client_certificate_type.
-The extension format which uses the extension_data field, is used to carry the DIDMethodList structure.
+A client MUST send this extension in the extended ``ClientHello`` message only when it indicates Verifiable Credential support in the ``server_certificate_type`` extension.
+The server MUST send this extension in a ``CertificateRequest`` message only if it indicates Verifiable Credential in ``client_certificate_type`` extension.
+The extension format which uses the ``extension_data`` field, is used to carry the ``DIDMethodList`` structure.
 The structure of this new extension is shown below.

 ~~~
 enum {